By Eduardo Garcia

 But the cloud drifted higher later on Monday, easing the threat to commercial aircraft and some airline activity resumed.

-Australia's Qantas Airways Ltd resumed flights in and out of the southern city of Melbourne late on Monday but flights to and from New Zealand and the Australian island state of Tasmania remained grounded Tuesday, it said.
+Australia's national carrier Qantas Airways Ltd resumed flights in and out of the southern city of Melbourne late on Monday but was still not flying to or from New Zealand or within the country.

 Air New Zealand kept in the air by rerouting flights and flying at lower altitudes to avoid the ash.

 "We will not fly through ash and are constantly taking guidance from the CAA (Civil Aviation Authority) ... to ensure we can continue to carry passengers only where safe routes and altitudes are available," said Air NZ chief pilot David Morgan.

 Air travel in northern Europe and Britain was disrupted last month after Iceland's most active volcano at Grimsvotn sent a thick plume of ash and smoke up 15.5 miles.

 Last April, the eruption of another Icelandic volcano, Eyjafjallajokull, led to 100,000 canceled flights, affecting 10 million people at a cost of $1.7 billion.